 Why might you be keeping to yourself, feeling particularly shy or avoiding contact?
 When you figure out the answer, you’ll know what you need to do to ease the pain.

-The hips tend to ache when you are afraid of moving in some way—often because of indecision.
+The hips tend to ache when you are afraid of moving in some way.
+This is often caused by indecision.
 Are you standing in front of two (or more) potential paths, and finding it difficult to see which one you should pursue?

 Try making a list of the pros and cons for each, but also do your best to connect with your intuitions.
 It’s likely that your heart already knows the right way to go.